 International Application for Admission to a Doctoral Program

-Current K-State Master's students continuing on for a Doctoral degree in the same curriculum must complete the International Application for Admission to Doctoral Program (pdf).
+Current K-State Master's students continuing on for a Doctoral degree in the same curriculum should complete the International Application for Admission to Doctoral Program (Word).

 An applicant who has received a degree in the last two years from a United States college or university is exempt from this requirement.
 However, individual programs may require demonstration of English language proficiency.

 |IBT TOEFL (internet based)||79|

 Please note that any non-native English speakers, whether a U.S. citizen, permanent resident, or international student, interested in a Graduate Teaching Assistantship must meet the speaking requirements as specified in Chapter 1, Section F in the Graduate Handbook.

 The Kansas Board of Regents requires all prospective GTAs who are non-native English speakers to achieve a: minimum score of 50 on the TSE (Test of Spoken English) OR minimum score of 50 on the Speaking Proficiency English Assessment Kit (SPEAK) OR minimum score of 22 on the speak section of the Internet-based Test of English as a Foreign Language (TOEFL iBT).
 This portion of the Graduate handbook is at: http://www.k-state.edu/grad/graduate-handbook/chapter1.html.